kibook/s1kd-tools/s1kd-brexcheck/README.md

 DESCRIPTION
 ===========

-The *s1kd-brexcheck* tool validates an S1000D data module using the context rules of one or multiple Business Rule EXchange (BREX) data modules.
+The *s1kd-brexcheck* tool validates an S1000D data module using the context rules of one or multiple BREX (Business Rules EXchange) data modules.
 All errors are displayed with the &lt;objectUse&gt; message, the line number, and a representation of the invalid XML tree.

 OPTIONS
 =======